Tanmay-Soni/agent-monitoring/README.md

-# Domu Agent Monitoring System
+# An Agent Monitoring System

 A real-time voice agent monitoring system consisting of two microservices that track and analyze voice interaction events.